 - River Island Chelsea Boots In Black

-As far as military coats go, the field jacket (also known as the M-65) may not come to mind as quickly as the bomber or peacoat, but it’s no less of a smart investment to see through the low temperatures in high style.
+As far as military coats go, the field jacket (also known as the M-65) may not come to mind as quickly as the bomber or peacoat, but it’s no less of a smart investment.

-Invented to help soldiers battle the extreme conditions in Vietnam, both in terms of war and weather (the latter can be hot, wet and windy all at once), today it’s an all-season piece that works best in autumn.
+Invented to help soldiers battle the extreme conditions in Vietnam, today it’s an all-season piece that works best in autumn.
 Wear it over a more tailored look for a modern edge.

 No self-respecting man should cart his stuff around in a gym bag anywhere outside the locker room.
 Instead, invest in a leather holdall that can double-up as short-haul luggage.